gw-ospo/curioss-patterns/supporting-grant-proposals-with-an-open-source-component.md

 # Pattern Summary

-The OSPO can provide a range of resources to support grant proposals with an open source software component.
+Provide a range of supports and resources to support funding proposals with an open source software component.

 # Problem / Challenge